What is a Rolex reference number?

 BLRO

-The BLRO Rolex meaning is the blue and red bezel of the watch.
-The Rolex GMT-Master, also known as the Pepsi, is referred to as the BLRO.
+BLRO basically means that the watch has a blue and red bezel.
+This code can be found on the reference number of the ever-so-popular Rolex Pepsi.
 In this context, the acronym is a French interpretation that is Bleu and Rouge which is shortly known as BLRO.

 BLNR